Bryan Carter: Theatre

-In 2012 Bryan was cast in Kyle Riabko’s “What’s it all About: Bacharach Reimagined” musical-workshop where he starred alongside Charlie Rosen, Daniel Bailen, Laura Dreyfuss and Ariana Debose.
-In 2022, Bryan contributed additional orchestrations to Michael R. Jackson's Pulitzer Prize winning musical, “A Strange Loop”.
-He is currently co-orchestrating “Some Like It Hot”, an upcoming Broadway musical based on the film of the same name.
+In 2012 Bryan Carter was cast in Kyle Riabko’s “What’s it all About: Bacharach Reimagined” musical-workshop where he starred alongside Charlie Rosen, Daniel Bailen, Laura Dreyfuss and Ariana Debose.
+In 2022, Carter contributed additional orchestrations to Michael R. Jackson's Pulitzer Prize winning musical, “A Strange Loop”.
+He co-orchestrated “Some Like It Hot”, a Broadway musical based on the film of the same name.
 He has as performed with Tituss Burgess, Laura Osnes, Gavin Creel, Kristin Chenoweth, and Aaron Tveit.

+Bryan Carter is the first black orchestrator to win the "Outer Critics Circle Award" for "Outstanding Orchestrations."
+Carter and his co-orchestrator Charlie Rosen are the first orchestrators to win the Outer Critics Circle Award, The Drama Desk Award, and The Tony Award in a single season.

+In 2025, Carter served in seven creative roles, including music direction and orchestrations, for George Clooney and Grant Heslov's play Good Night, and Good Luck.
+It is the highest grossing play in Broadway history, and is the first play to surpass a gross of $4 million in a single week.
+Carter also continued in these creative roles, including co-music supervision alongside Daniel Kluger (composer), for a live CNN broadcast on June 7, 2025, making it the first live televised performance of a Broadway show.

 Film/Television

-Bryan served as the house drummer for NBC’s summer variety show “Maya & Marty” starring Maya Rudolph, Martin Short and Keenan Thompson.
+Bryan Carter served as the house drummer for NBC’s summer variety show “Maya & Marty” starring Maya Rudolph, Martin Short and Keenan Thompson.
 The show featured special guests in musical segments Jimmy Fallon, Steve Martin and Nick Jonas.
-In 2021 and 2022 he worked on “The Not-Too-Late Show with Elmo” and “Sesame Street”.
+In 2021 and 2022 Bryan Carter worked on “The Not-Too-Late Show with Elmo” and “Sesame Street”.

+Carter has appeared as the guest drummer on NBC's "Late Night with Seth Meyers".

+Awards and nominations

 Personal life

 Carter resides in the Hells Kitchen neighborhood of New York City.
-He identifies as Gay.
+He identifies as Queer.